 - develop a professional package that includes a curriculum vitae/résumé, statement about their work, images of their work, and prepare materials (i.e., teaching and research statement, online portfolio, etc.) for specific careers as a professional emerging artist/designer or in teaching, art, or design-related positions.

-The Master of Arts program in art requires a minimum of 38 s.h. of graduate credit.
-Students must maintain a cumulative grade-point average of at least 3.00.
-The degree is offered with emphases in the following studio art disciplines: ceramics, graphic design, three-dimensional (3D) design, drawing, intermedia and video art, jewelry and metal arts, painting, photography, printmaking, and sculpture.
+The Master of Arts in art requires a minimum of 38 s.h. of graduate credit.
+Students must maintain a Graduate College program grade-point average of at least 3.00.
+Students complete the degree with a subprogram in one of the following studio art disciplines: ceramics, drawing, graphic design, intermedia and video art, jewelry and metal arts, painting, photography, printmaking, sculpture, or three-dimensional (3D) design.

 MA students must hold a BA or BFA in art equivalent to that offered by the University of Iowa.
 Undergraduate deficiencies, if any, may be made up concurrently with graduate study but do not count toward the graduate degree requirements.